jssql1234/docs-sqlpay/docs/usage/setup/import-data.md

 ### Steps (UBS)

-If your pc do not install UBS Payroll follow step 1 , if you had install UBS Payroll in your pc IGNORE step 1
+If you already have UBS Payroll installed on the same PC, skip to Step 2.

-1. Extract your UBS Payroll file by using 7zip.
+1. Export your USB Payroll file & bring to your PC with SQL Payroll intalled, then extract your UBS Payroll file by using 7zip.

     ![1](../../../static/img/usage/file/data-import/ubs-step1.png)

-    - Download 7 Zip to extract UBS Payroll Backup file.
-    Download Path for 7 Zip : [Window 32 Bits](https://www.7-zip.org/a/7z2501.msi) ,[Window 64 Bits](https://www.7-zip.org/a/7z2501-x64.msi)

 2. Create a Empty Database in SQL Payroll